 - Do not drink alcohol while you are using this medicine.

 - Some pain relievers, allergy medicines, or sleeping pills may cause you to feel more lightheaded, dizzy, or faint when used with this medicine.
 Tell your doctor if you use any medicine that makes you drowsy.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease (including hepatitis B or C), adrenal gland problems, an enlarged prostate, trouble urinating, gallbladder problems, low thyroid levels, lung problems, or a head injury or brain tumor.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease (including hepatitis), adrenal gland problems, an enlarged prostate, trouble urinating, gallbladder problems, low thyroid levels, lung or breathing problems, a head injury or brain tumor.

 - This medicine may cause the following problems:

 - High risk of overdose, which can lead to death